 The purpose of the research critiques is to provide the opportunity to learn about, read and critically analyze research reports for the purpose of determining the usefulness of the research for practice.
 Your critique of the research will result in a decision about the applicability of the research to the relevant case study.
-This decision will be shared with the group.
+This decision will be made in a small group and shared with the large group.

-Research Critique #1 (10% of final mark).
-Due Monday September 10 at 0930 hrs.
+Research Critique #1 (5% of final mark).
+Due Friday, September 13th at 0930 hrs.